avlec/see/README.md

 ### Meeting Minutes

-1. Final Weeks Meeting 1 (Date, Agenda, Highlight)
+1. Final Weeks Meeting 1 (26th March 2019, Agenda: Figuring out where we at (Juan, Misha, Alec), Highlight: Added CI tools)
+    - We currently lack any CI tools in our pipeline, we haven't transitioned to Gitlab.
+[We added Travis CI to github (see Issue 1)]
-    - Discussion points [Action points]
+    -

 ---